rjbernaldo/reduceapartmentbandwidth/README.md

-# reduceapartmentbandwidth
+# apartmentbandwidthproject
-Downloads all streaming media to reduce apartment bandwidth :P
+Project to download all streaming media automatically upon visiting the page to reduce mobile data bandwidth in my apartment :P